 Thinking of doing an apprenticeship but not sure where to start?
 This guide will take you through every step - from choosing a framework to planning your finances.

-A framework is essentially the subject area of an apprenticeship.
-Whereas you might choose to study ‘Business Studies’ at university, for example, you can choose to do an apprenticeship in the framework ‘Business and Administration’.
+In England, apprenticeships are sorted into standards; in Wales, Scotland and Northern Ireland, frameworks are used.
+They are essentially the subject area of an apprenticeship.
+Whereas you might choose to study ‘Business Studies’ at university, for example, you can choose to do an apprenticeship in the standard ‘Business and Administration’.

-The number of apprenticeship frameworks available in the UK is steadily increasing, but to better your chances of finding a good match, keep your options open by searching for two or three different frameworks.
-For example, if you’re fairly sure you want to work with computers, you might search for ‘IT, Web and Telecoms’, ‘Software Development’ and ‘Network Engineer’.
+The number of apprenticeship standards and frameworks available in the UK is steadily increasing, but to better your chances of finding a good match, keep your options open.
+Our Apprenticeships tool allows you to select up to ten at a time.
+So, if you’re interested in working with computers, you can select the standard ‘IT, Web and Telecoms’, as well as ‘Software Development’ and ‘Network Engineer’.

 2. Choose a level

 Generally speaking, if you currently hold qualifications at one level, you should be able to apply for an apprenticeship at the next level up.
 A Welsh student with a Level 2 NVQ, for example, should be eligible to apply for a Level 3 apprenticeship.
-If you’re not sure which level qualification you have, use this table to find out.
+If you’re not sure which level qualification you have, use the table in the Useful resources at the end of this guide to find out.

 England, Northern Ireland, Scotland and Wales each have different names for apprenticeship levels (in England, for example, Level 3 apprenticeships are often referred to as ‘Higher Apprenticeships’).
-To help you get to grips with it all, we’ve created entry requirement guides for each country, which you'll find in the Know-how Library.
+To help you get to grips with it all, we’ve created guides for each country’s system, which you'll find in the Know-how Library.

 Once you have an idea of which level you want to go for, you'll still need to check the individual entry requirements for each apprenticeship as, much like job advertisements, each one has its own specific criteria.
 You may also want to apply for two different levels to broaden your options.

-Alternatively, you can apply through the national apprenticeship service for your country:
+You can use the Unifrog Apprenticeship search tool to find vacancies.
+Alternatively, you can find opportunities through the national apprenticeship service for your country: